weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 ### Helper classes

-The `v4` client introduces an extensive set of helper classes to interact with Weaviate.
-These classes are used to provide strong typing, and to make the client more user-friendly such as through IDE autocompletion.
+The `v4` client introduces helper classes to interact with Weaviate.
+These classes provide strong typing.
+This helps with code correctness, it also makes it coding easier if your IDE has auto-completion.

-Take a look at the examples below.
+When you are coding, check the auto-complete frequently.
+It provides useful guidance for API changes and client options.

+In these examples, the imports expose additional types to the client.
+After the import, your IDE can use the imported objects for auto-completion.

 import QuickStartCode from '!!raw-loader!/_includes/code/graphql.filters.nearText.generic.py';